Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 Returns **SdpHandlerFunction** The resulting SDP handler that will remove the codec.

-## SipEvents
+## sip

-Allows a user to subscribe to, and receive notifications for, sip events.
+The 'sip' namespace allows a user to subscribe to, and receive notifications for, sip events.

-SipEvents functions are all part of the 'sip' namespace.
+SipEvents functions are all part of this namespace.

 ### subscribe